 3. Use the walls as the base only

 More often than not, parents focus all their attention on creating amazing wall art and painting the room in their kid’s favourite colour just to make the room more stunning.
-Though this is wonderful, it’s very unproductive and not budget-friendly at all.

 4. Focus on the floors